Our Story – The history and background of friendsfirst

 Our story begins when friendsfirst was established in late 1999.
 Earlier that year Katharine, the founder, was part of an annual church weekend away (St. John’s Church in Birmingham) where Elaine Storkey (theologian and sociologist) spoke powerfully about all types of single people and their needs in the church which were largely going unmet.

 As Katharine gave Elaine’s words more thought, and discussed it with friends and family, it became clear that many single people in churches don’t have a lot of opportunity to mix with other single people apart from those they already know.
 Added to this are busy lives, long working hours, the perceived stigma of past broken relationships, or naturally diminishing circles of friends due to family commitments, changing circumstances or age.
 She wondered if there was more the church could do, so she spent a number of months talking to a cross section of vicars, parish priests, pastors and church leaders in the West Midlands about whether a service for single people would be welcomed.
 She was amazed at the positive response from them and how many said that they’d really welcome something practical they could do for single people as well as praying for them.
 It was clear that people didn’t want a Christian dating service so much as a trusted friendship service where they could meet and make Christian friends.
+(Little did Katharine know that this was going to be the beginning of our story!)

-Alot of thought went into the organisations name and we finally decided on friendsfirst because above all else we believe friendship is at the heart of any relationship and relationships are at the heart of being human.
+Alot of thought went into the organisation’s name and we finally decided on friendsfirst because above all else we believe friendship is at the heart of any relationship and relationships are at the heart of being human.

 Since those early days, friendsfirst has gone from strength to strength, seeing thousands of people make new friends and special relationships, and celebrating many marriages along the way.
 Our staff numbers have grown to incorporate the organisation of events and the most important focus on customer service and dedicated support to each and every member.
+We’re proud and humbled to say that our story is now many years old and continues to grow day by day.

 The idea for friendsfirst came from the St. Johns Church (Harborne, Birmingham) weekend away in September 1999 where our speaker Elaine Storkey challenged the church to assist single people in finding partners.
+This weekend away became the beginning of our story.

-There is a huge number of single Christians in the UK, who are single either because their work commitments/social lives are not conducive to meeting sufficient Christians of the opposite sex (apart from often limited numbers of contemporaries in their own churches), or because of other personal circumstances like divorce, separation or widowhood for the older age groups.
+There are a huge number of single Christians in the UK, who are single either because their work commitments/social lives are not conducive to meeting sufficient Christians of the opposite sex (apart from often limited numbers of contemporaries in their own churches), or because of other personal circumstances like divorce, separation or widowhood for the older age groups.

 Many ‘single’ people look to friendship/dating agencies nowadays to find soul mates.
 A dedicated Christian service is vitally important to enable Christians to find others who share their Christian beliefs.
-Without access to this sort of service many Christians will seek soul mates who may not share their beliefs and this can easily lead to difficulties later on.
+Without access to this sort of service many Christians will seek partners who may not share their beliefs and this can easily lead to difficulties later on.

 Verification & Support

 friendsfirst was established with the support of Christian leaders in Birmingham like The Reverend Canon John Hughes (St. John’s, Harborne), The Reverend James Langstaff, Bishop Jo Aldred (Executive Director of The Centre for Black and White Christian Partnership), and Reverend Brian Nicholls (General Superintendent of the West Midlands Area of the Baptist Union of Great Britain).
 It also has the support of theologian and sociologist, Elaine Storkey.
+Our story wouldn’t have happened without them – and we still see these people as very foundational to friendsfirst.

 The friendsfirst Concept

 friendsfirst is an introduction service for single Christians across the UK.
 It is based in the Midlands and is run exclusively by Christians for Christians (i.e. those people who associate themselves with a mainline Christian denomination).
+It is a fundamental part of our story that we are a Christian company serving Christians.

-It is open to unattached Christians of all denominations and ages and welcomes people from a wide variety of backgrounds and traditions.
+friendsfirst is open to unattached Christians of all denominations and ages and welcomes people from a wide variety of backgrounds and traditions.
 It is a friendly and professionally run service which puts its members at the heart of everything it does.
 It is a membership organisation with annual membership fees.

 The service is run on the simple basis of allowing people to make contact and friends with other people whose details they have seen and like the look of. friendsfirst believes that friendships are vitally important and are at the heart of any good and meaningful relationship.friendsfirst recognizes that in today’s world, where people’s working and social lives are not necessarily enabling them to meet new friends or potential long term partners, some Christians can either face involuntary singleness or long term relationships with people who don’t share their deepest desires and beliefs.
 In addition, many older people are isolated and for many reasons find it difficult to join the sorts of networks that would enable them to make like-minded friends.